- Program Overview

 For questions specifically related to the health informatics program, including academics, or to talk with faculty and decide if the program is appropriate for you, please email us email@example.com.

-Director, MS in Health Informatics
+Director, Programs in Health Informatics

 Health Data Analytics Concentration

 This concentration provides students with a deep understanding of health data, advanced analytic methods, data mining and artificial intelligence, as well as data science skills applied to clinical, administrative, and consumer-generated health data.
 The health data analytics concentration is intended for health informatics professionals with a focus on data science.
 It is the most technical of the three concentrations and provides students hands-on experience with real health data.
 This concentration is offered on-campus or fully online.

 This concentration provides students with the knowledge and skills needed to support the management and organization of IT projects in health organizations (ranging from evaluation of information needs to design, development, acquisition, implementation, operation, and improvement).
 It combines management, informatics, and privacy/security policy concepts.
 This concentration is offered on-campus or fully online.